-Qualitative Data
+Qualitative data

 This study's primary qualitative data source was 77 parent interviews, some with accompanying home observations.
-Twenty-one parents participated in two interviews each spaced about two years apart, and another 35 parents were interviewed once.
+Twenty-one parents participated in two interviews each spaced about 2 years apart, and another 35 parents were interviewed once.
 All parents participated at Wave 1, collected during the 2015-2016 school year from two predominantly White neighboring communities, middle-class Springfield and upper-middle-class Greenville, in the US interior West.
 (Participant and community names and some potentially identifying details have been changed.)
 Besides the interview and home observation data used here, parent focus groups and key informant interviews were also conducted.
 Of the 56 parents-mostly mothers-interviewed at Wave 1, 35 were from the 30 fourth- or fifth-grade families who also participated in a home observation.
 Another 21 Wave 1 interviews with parents of elementary-aged children included no home observation.
-Wave 1 semi-structured interviews and asked several questions about technology use.
+Wave 1 semi-structured interviews covered a broad range of topics related to children's well-being and health-related behaviors and asked several questions about technology use.
 Parents were especially eager to discuss technology use and parenting.